Samantha Stosur: Personal life

-On 13 July 2020, she announced the birth of daughter Genevieve by her partner, Liz Astling.
+On 13 July 2020, she announced her partner, Liz Astling, had given birth to a daughter, Genevieve.

 Rivalries

 Stosur v Serena Williams

 Currently, Williams leads 8–3 in head-to-head matches.
 Their first match occurred during the 2008 Beijing Olympics in the second round when Williams was ranked world No. 4, with Williams winning 6–2, 6–0.
-However, Stosur won their most important match, the 2011 US Open final, prevailing 6–2, 6–3 despite Williams going into the match as the clear favorite.
+However, Stosur won their most important match, the 2011 US Open final, prevailing 6–2, 6–3 despite Williams going into the match as the clear favourite.
 That match had its share of controversy when Williams was docked a point for violating the hindrance rule.
 Williams avenged the defeat at the 2012 Miami Open, 7–5, 6–3.
 They next met a week later at the 2012 Family Circle Cup, where Williams again defeated Stosur 6–1, 6–1.

 Both players have held match points against the other in matches that they have gone on to lose.
 Examples include Stosur having four match points at the 2009 Medibank International Sydney, but eventually losing.
 Another example was the 2010 French Open where Williams had a match point, but Stosur won.

 The only time they did not play a complete match was at the 2011 Western & Southern Open in the second round where Williams withdrew due to a toe injury.